 Q. Are all inspectors equally capable and knowledgeable?

-A: Pennsylvania does not require state licensing for home inspectors.
-Consequently, there are inspectors that are operating and advising their clients without proper knowledge or expertise.
+A: One of the advantages of using Liberty Inspection Group is that we have a large team that includes trainers and an Operations Manager.
+That allows us to have a high degree of quality control over our inspectors and reports.
 Home inspectors should be well versed in the various building disciplines, identifying defects caused by natural aging, usage, and amateur modifications.
 Inspectors should ideally have experience from inspecting old homes built in the 1800’s to new construction.
 Inspectors are required to be a member of a professional inspector association such as NACHI or ASHI and current on their required annual continuing education.
-All of our inspectors are nationally certified and undergo routine quality control checks.
+Some states require licensing, but not all training programs are created equal.

 Q. How do I choose an inspector?